 Acupuncturists earn live event PDA CEU credits by registering for a conference, downloading the CE form, filling it out as you view the videos and submitting the form no later than 4 weeks after the end of the event.
 To maximize live online hours available for acupuncturists we are presenting an expanded video schedule on Friday morning at both events.
-Details on 2021 live acupuncture credits: Southwest Conference/ Medicines from the Earth.

 Do I have to be a member of NCCAOM to receive acupuncture credit?

 No. Acupuncture CE attendance is submitted to NCCAOM’s site and they email the certificate from there.
 You do not have to be a member of NCCAOM to receive their certificates.
 Anyone needing acupuncture CE from any state can participate (except California — see below for details).

 Is there a separate approval process for California acupuncturists?

 Yes.
 California-licensed acupuncturists are an exception to the above, and may use the videos from the 2021 Southwest Conference for up to 40 distance-learning credits (California Acupuncture Board (CAB) Provider #1552).
 National NCCAOM credits cannot be used in California.
 View the recorded videos to earn up to 40 hours, and contact us to request the correct CAB attendance form.
 Return it to us and a certificate of attendance will be sent to you.

 Other Health Professionals